Blackheath Conservatoire Complaints Policy and Procedure

 Stage one – informal resolution

-- If customers, students or parents have a complaint, they should contact [who?} [their key contact person at] the Conservatoire, usually the tutor.
+- If customers, students or parents have a complaint, they should contact the Conservatoire.
 In many cases, the matter will be resolved straightaway to the complainant’s satisfaction.
+If this does not resolve the matter, the Executive Director will be informed.

-- The Managing Director will then ascertain who within the organisation is best placed to deal with the complaint.
-The Managing Director will in most cases refer the complaint to a member of the senior management team unless he/she deems it appropriate for him/her to deal with the matter personally.
+- Complaints at this stage will be assessed by the Executive Director to ascertain who within the organisation is best placed to deal with the complaint.
+The Executive Director will in most cases refer the complaint to a member of the senior management team unless he/she deems it appropriate for him/her to deal with the matter personally

-- Should the matter not be resolved as referred to above, or in the event that the appointed person and the complainant or complainant’s representative (parent/guardian) fail to reach a satisfactory resolution, the complainant or their representative will be advised to proceed with their complaint in accordance with Stage Two of this Policy.
+- Should the matter not be resolved as referred to in paragraph 5 above, or in the event that the appointed person and the complainant or complainant’s representative (parent/guardian) fail to reach a satisfactory resolution, the complainant or their representative will be advised to proceed with their complaint in accordance with Stage Two of this Procedure.

-- All parties involved in the complaint (including any member of staff who is a subject of a complaint) will be kept informed of the progress and outcomes of the complaint to the extent this is appropriate, and supported as appropriate during and subsequent to, the process.
+- All parties involved in the complaint (including any member of staff who is a subject of a complaint) will be kept fully informed of the progress and outcomes of the complaint, and supported as appropriate during and subsequent to, the process.

 Stage Two – Formal Resolution

-If the complaint cannot be resolved on an informal basis (as set out in paragraphs five and six of stage one above), then the complainant or their representative should put their complaint in writing to the Conservatoire’s Managing Director setting our clear details of the incident and identifying the remedy they are seeking.
+If the complaint cannot be resolved on an informal basis (as set out in paragraphs five and six of stage one above), then the complainant or their representative should put their complaint in writing to the Conservatoire’s Executive Director.
+They should also identify how they wish the complaint to be resolved.

-- The Managing Director will decide, after considering the complaint, the appropriate course of action to take.
+- The Executive Director will decide, after considering the complaint, the appropriate course of action to take.

 - In most cases, the Investigating Officer will meet or speak with the complainant to discuss the matter.
 If possible, a resolution will be reached at this stage.

-- The Managing Director will investigate the written complaint and will keep a written record of all meetings and interviews held in relation to the complaint, whether undertaken by him/her, or by an appointed Investigating Officer from the senior management team as well as a list of any relevant documentation reviewed.
-The Managing Director or Investigating Officer may nominate a member of staff to take minutes of any meetings or interviews conducted.
+- The Executive Director will keep a written record of all meetings and interviews held in relation to the complaint, whether undertaken by him/her, or by an appointed Investigating Officer from the senior management team.

 Stage Three – Panel Consideration

-- The Panel is only obliged to consider the complaint(s) lodged in this submission
+- The Panel is only obliged to consider the complaint(s) lodged in this initial submission

 - The Chair of Trustees or his/her nominee will acknowledge the request for re-consideration within five working days, and inform the complainant of the steps involved in the Complaints Procedure.